-Very early in the process, they realized the need for a formal governance policy15 in order to be a sustainable entity, and developed one that was meant to level the playing field among members by diffusing the influence of some of the more dominant organizations.
+Very early in the process, they realized the need for a formal governance policy in order to be a sustainable entity, and developed one that was meant to level the playing field among members by diffusing the influence of some of the more dominant organizations.
 However, as LARC grew, it became clear that the governance policy asked too much of some members.
 Not every organization that joined necessarily wanted the same level of involvement.
-To address this, Managing Director Krista Kline recommended the elimination of LARC's steering committee, which had been composed of nearly every member, and the expansion of the governing board, which plays a more detached oversight role, akin to a nonprofit's board of directors.
+To address this, Managing Director Krista Kline recommended the elimination of LARC's

+LARC was established with the purpose to coordinate local climate actions and to build connections between researchers and policymakers. steering committee, which had been composed of nearly every member, and the expansion of the governing board, which plays a more detached oversight role, akin to a nonprofit's board of directors.
 This new governance structure was adopted by LARC membership in 2014.